FrederikeLuebeck/MachineLearningForCausalInference/README.md

 ### Confounding

-In this simulations, I examine whether confounding is correctly addressed by local centering.
+In these simulations, I examine whether confounding is correctly addressed by local centering.
 Therefore, I compare Causal Forests with and without this technique.
 The results can be seen in Table 2 and Figure 6.

 ### Heterogneity & Confounding